 - Stick to the plan, especially when it’s tempting not to.
 This is exactly why we created your strategy—to make good decisions easy, even when emotions are running high.

-Peace of Mind Comes from Planning, Not Prediction
+Peace of Mind Can Come from Planning, Not Prediction

 You can’t predict what the market will do tomorrow, next week, or even next year.
 But you can build a plan that makes you confident no matter what it does.